siliushi/aTpl/README.md

 # Release
 version: 1.0.0
  + support for and if syntax.
  + support config the start and end flag.
+2016-04-17
+ + modify cache bug
+ + support the template of string